COVID-19, isolation, quarantine or lockdown: children’s feelings

 It’s important to monitor how much media coverage about COVID-19 you and your child are seeing.
 It’s not helpful for anyone to hear distressing news over and over again.
 If you have the facts you need, it’s often best to switch off or switch to something else.

-Children with disability, chronic health conditions or other additional needs
+Children with disability, chronic conditions or other additional needs

 It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions you and your child might need to take.

-Australian, state and territory health department websites have the latest and most reliable information and advice about COVID-19, lockdown, home quarantine, exposure sites and vaccination bookings.
+Australian, state and territory health department websites have the latest and most reliable information and advice about COVID-19 isolation, quarantine, lockdown and vaccination bookings.
 You can also call the Coronavirus Helpline on 1800 020 080 or Healthdirect on 1800 022 222.
 Or download the Australian Government’s Coronavirus Australia app.